onewelcome/identity-cloud-documentation/docs/products/access/topics/mobile-apps/mobile-authentication/sms-authentication.md

 ## Introduction

 For SMS, the end-user does not have to install an app on their mobile device.
-The website initiates the mobile authentication at Onegini Access which sends a text message with a code to the end-user.
+The website initiates the mobile authentication at OneWelcome Access which sends a text message with a code to the end-user.
 The website then needs to present a screen to the end-user to enter the code that was sent via SMS.
-When the end-user has entered the code, the website sends this to Onegini Access which returns the validation result.
+When the end-user has entered the code, the website sends this to OneWelcome Access which returns the validation result.

 ## General configuration